404SolutionsGH/trotrolive-front/README.md

 This is the **frontend** of [Trotro.Live]([https://trotroweb3.onrender.com/]), a web application aimed at making transportation information more accessible, efficient, and connected for over 3.5 million commuters across Accra, Kumasi, and Obuasi.

-Built with **Next.js**, this frontend connects to a Django backend and integrates with **Civic Pass Web3 Authentication** to enable decentralized community participation in the Trotro ecosystem.
+Built with **Next.js**, this frontend connects to a Django backend and integrates with **Civic Auth Web3 Authentication** to enable decentralized community participation in the Trotro ecosystem.

 ---